Antony Firingee (film): Production

 Anthony Firingi was based on the real life of Portuguese-Bengali folk poet Hensman Anthony.
 Written and directed by Sunil Bandyopadhyay.
-The film shooting held in Midnapore district at that time, where the film. set made.
-The Durga Dalan of Raibari of Jara dynasty, the Zamindar Palace and the Natmandir (Eshtablished by Ram Gopal Ray) in front of it which was showing in the film that is photographed.
+The film shooting was held in Midnapore district at that time, where the film. set was made.
+The Durga Dalan of Raibari of Jara dynasty, the Zamindar Palace and the Natmandir (Eshtablished by Ram Gopal Ray) in front of it was showing in the film that is photographed.
 Uttamkumar himself acted here.
-The film also shooted in real location of Chanrakona, Jara Palace and also in Anthony Kalibari.
-The film also shoot The picture here can be seen in the scene of the famous folk poet's fight between Anthony and Vela Moira which held actually in 19th century.
+The film also was shot in the location of Chanrakona, Jara Palace and also in Anthony Kalibari.
+The film also shot the scene of the famous folk poet's fight between Anthony and Vela Moira which occurred in the 19th century.

-Tanuja acted in this film as Nirupa with Uttam Kunar.
-This is the second Bengali film of her and also the second film where Uttam Tanuja work together.
-They worked before in the 1963 blockbuster film Deya Neya.
+Tanuja acted in this film as Nirupa with Uttam Kumar.
+This is her second Bengali film and also the second film where Uttam and Tanuja worked together, working before in the 1963 blockbuster film Deya Neya.
 Here Manna Dey playback for Uttam Kumar in all the songs because that time there is ego clash and brawl between Uttam and Hemanta Kumar.
-Hemanta who sang for Uttam most of the time and there pair is most popular in Bengali cinema.
-After the film Manna Dey song most song for Uttam.
+Hemanta who sang for Uttam most of the time and their pair is most popular in Bengali cinema.
+After the film Manna Dey song most songs for Uttam.

 Reception

-The film is considered as one of the best film ever made on real life incident.
-Uttam Kumar gave the new life to this character and the poet name become famous after this film.
+The film is considered as one of the best film ever made of a real life incident.
+Uttam Kumar gave the new life to this character and the poet name became famous after this film.
 Hindustan Standard kept this film on Top five iconic of Uttam Kumar.
-The film also remembered for it's outstanding music and Uttam Manna Dey combination.
+The film is also remembered for its outstanding music and Uttam Manna Dey combination.
 They worked before in the blockbuster film Sankhyabela in 1966.
 But this film gave their pair a breakthrough.